octoocto/m8gd/SERIAL_PORT_NOTES.md

     1. The special byte ESC_END (0xDC):

         1. Add the END byte 0xC0 to the command buffer.
+        2. The loop is no longer escaped.
-        2. Continue to Step 4.
+        3. Continue to Step 4.

     2. The special byte ESC_ESC (0xDD):

         1. Add the ESC byte 0xDB to the command buffer.
+        2. The loop is no longer escaped.
-        2. Continue to Step 4.
+        3. Continue to Step 4.

     3. Any other byte:

         1. An unrecognized byte has been escaped.
 Raise an error.